 Best Wooden Toy for Older Kids

-We often see wooden toys marketed for babies through the preschool age range, but it’s important to be aware of the more sophisticated wooden toys for kids.
-This wooden puzzle ball is great for children aged 5 and above.
+We often see wooden toys marketed for babies and the preschool age range, but sophisticated wooden puzzles are excellent for older kids too.
+This wooden puzzle ball is a brain teaser designed for children aged 5 and older.

 Melissa & Doug Building Blocks